dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

-## Implement the workflow
+## Implementing the workflow

-Let's implement the workflow in the `Promo` folder.
-We are assuming the promotion feature is the one that provides this workflow.
+We'll implement the workflow in the `Promo` project group.
+We're assuming the promotion feature is the one that provides this workflow.

 Let's declare the `Root` scope actionable item we need in order to launch a game.
 For the `Root` scope, we need to wait until the players log in.
 In order to do that, we simply modify the `RootActionableItem` protocol:

 ```swift